INVESTOR HREDD PRECISION TOOLS

 • Has a remedial system that punishes GBVH offenders, aligned with the International Labour Organization (ILO) definition.

-Moreover, investors can ask portfolio companies or the certification scheme directly how the scheme is fighting the practice to have women and children work without pay on certain tasks and/or helping the husband fulfill a quota – a practice which is particularly commonplace in agriculture and mining.
+Moreover, investors can ask how the scheme is fighting the practice to have women and children work without pay on certain tasks and/or helping the husband fulfill a quota – a practice which is particularly commonplace in agriculture and mining.

 The following examples demonstrate gender awareness:

-➔ The Performance Standard of the Aluminum Stewardship Initiative, a certification striving to “foster responsible production, sourcing and stewardship” within the aluminum value chain, requires members to “implement a program which promotes gender equity and women’s empowerment.”[1]
+➔ The Performance Standard of the Aluminum Stewardship Initiative, an initiative striving to “foster responsible production, sourcing and stewardship” within the aluminum value chain, requires members to “implement a program which promotes gender equity and women’s empowerment.”[1]
 It also requires gender analysis as part of the organization’s human rights impact assessments and a gender-sensitive impact plan.

 ➔ The Agreement to End Gender-Based Violence and Harassment in Lesotho among three brands purchasing from Nien Hsing Textile Co., Ltd, labor unions, and women’s rights organizations, is dedicated to ending GBVH.
 Lauded by women’s rights advocates, the initiative builds in strong protections for freedom of association requiring,